gjuchault/fuzzyjs/README.md

 # Fuzzy.js #

-Fuzzy.js is a fuzzy search algorithm in javascript
+Fuzzy.js is a fuzzy search algorithm in javascript.
+It fits in 577 bytes compressed (~400 bytes gzipped).

 ## License ##